 Ideally the edges of the building would be parallel to the borders of your photo.
 And this is where SKRWT comes in.
 You can easily fix that with SKRWT and afterwards the above photo looks like this:

 Then there is horizontal perspective distortions.
 That occurs if you don't stand perfectly in front of the building you photograph.
 But sometimes it's just not possible to do that.

-Here's a shot from a sturdy remains from world war II that still exists in Vienna.
-The red lines illustrate the horizontal perspective distortion.
+Here's a shot from sturdy remains from world war II that still exist in Vienna.
+The red lines illustrates the horizontal perspective distortion.
 They should be even.

 SKRWT can fix that, too.
 Here's the final shot with the perspective distortion fixed (and some other adjustments) right on the iPhone:

 The next shot I took Prague shows how to fix the bent lines distortion.
 Bent lines typically occur when using a wide angle lens or shooting a panorama.
 The photo is a vertical panorama of one the towers at the famous Charles Bridge.